Sparse Generalized Yule-Walker Estimation for Large Spatio-temporal Autoregressions with an Application to NO2 Satellite Data: The Spatio-temporal Vector Autoregression

-There are several possibilities to introduce structure into $\bA$ and/or $\bB$.
+There are several possibilities to introduce structure into $\bA$ and $\bB$.
 Early spatial econometrics models, e.g. the spatial autoregressive (SAR) model or spatial Durbin model (SDM), incorporate spatial effects through the product $\lambda \bW_N$ (with $\bW_N$ pre-specified).
-The specification $\bA = \lambda \bW_N$ imposes substantial structure on $\bA$ and leaves only the single parameter $\lambda$ to estimate. \cite{DouParrellaYao2016} consider a more general setting in which each row of $\bW_N$ receives its own scale parameter.
-Specifically, they set $\bA=\diag(\blambda_0)\bW_N$ and $\bB=\diag(\blambda_1)+\diag(\blambda_2)\bW_N$, and estimate the $3N$ coefficients in $(\blambda_0\tran,\blambda_1\tran,\blambda_2\tran)\tran$. \cite{Gao2019} require $\bA$ and $\bB$ to be banded matrices.\footnote{We say that the matrix $\bA$ has bandwidth $k$ if the total number of nonzero entries in the any row or column is at most $k$.
-In other words, if the matrix $\bA$ satisfies $a_{ij}=0$ for all $|i-j|>k_0$, then $\bA$ has a bandwidth of $2 k_0+1$ (at most).} We employ a similar assumption.
+The specification $\bA = \lambda \bW_N$ imposes substantial structure on $\bA$ and leaves only the single parameter $\lambda$ to estimate. \cite{DouParrellaYao2016} consider a more general setting in which each row of $\bW_N$ receives its own spatial autoregressive parameter.
+Specifically, they set $\bA=\diag(\blambda_0)\bW_N$ and $\bB=\diag(\blambda_1)+\diag(\blambda_2)\bW_N$, and estimate the $3N$ coefficients in $(\blambda_0\tran,\blambda_1\tran,\blambda_2\tran)\tran$. \cite{Gao2019} require $\bA$ and $\bB$ to be banded matrices.\footnote{The matrix $\bA$ has bandwidth $k$ if the total number of nonzero entries in any row or column is at most $k$.} We employ a similar assumption.

 \begin{assumption}[Banded matrices]\ Recall $\bA = (a_{ij})_{i,j=1}^N$, $\bB = (b_{ij})_{i,j=1}^N$, and $\bSigma_\epsilon = (\sigma_{ij})_{i,j=1}^N$.
-We have: (a) $a_{ij} = b_{ij} = 0$ for all $\abs{i-j} > k$ with $k < \lfloor N/4 \rfloor$, and (b) $\sigma_{ij} = 0$ for all $\abs{i-j} > l_0$. \end{assumption}
+We have: (a) $a_{ij} = b_{ij} = 0$ for all $\abs{i-j} > k_0$ with $k_0 < \lfloor N/4 \rfloor$, and (b) $\sigma_{ij} = 0$ for all $\abs{i-j} > l_0$. \end{assumption}

 Assumption \ref{assump:bandedness} serves two purposes.
 First, for each spatial unit $i=1,\ldots,N$, the matrices $\bA$ and $\bB$ are banded to have no more than $N$ unknown parameters per equation.
 With $N$ moment conditions for each $i$, Assumption \ref{assump:bandedness}(a) is key in identifying the parameters.
 Our discussions in Section \ref{sec:lassoestimation} illustrate that this assumption is realistic when the data is observed on a regular grid.
 The combination of Assumptions \ref{assump:bandedness}(a)--(b) is exploited in the Yule-Walker estimation approach.
 This approach requires estimation of the $(N\times N)$ autocovariance matrices $\bSigma_j=\E(\by_t \by_{t-j}\tran)$.
 Especially in our large $N$ settings, it is crucial to rely on covariance matrix estimators that converge at a fast rate.
 If $\bA$, $\bB$, and $\bSigma_\epsilon$ are banded, then the following result applies.